 Philips Pensioenfonds feels very strongly about the importance of handling your personal data with care and confidentiality.
-Naturally, we act in compliance with the General Data Protection Regulation (‘GDPR’).
+Naturally, we act in compliance with the General Data Protection Regulation (‘GDPR’) and we follow the principles of the Code of Conduct for Personal Data Processing by pension funds.
+This code of conduct has been published by the umbrella organization of pension funds in the Netherlands, the Pensioenfederatie.
+The code of conduct describes how the pension sector handles personal data.
 We only record and process your personal data for our pension activities and for mortgage lending.

 This privacy statement provides an explanation of what personal data we process as part of our pension activities and how we handle them.
 It also describes how you can exercise various rights in respect of your personal data.
 You will also find information about the security and confidentiality of your personal data.

 What personal data does Philips Pensioenfonds record and process?

 We only record and process personal data that are relevant to our pension activities.
 This includes the following data: